drequivalent/Dissonance/README.markdown

 ## Features:
  - an individual connection for every Discord channel member (as if channel members are logged into XMPP conference)
+ - support for multiple Discord channels mapped into different XMPP conferences
  - translation of mentions (a.k.a pings) from XMPP conference to Discord format
  - translation of mentions (a.k.a pings) from Discord format to XMPP conference
  - mentioning @everyone on Discord pings all non-Dissonɐnce-managed XMPP conference members